ryanjmccall/swe-cheatsheet/swe-cheatsheet/concurrency/crash_course/notes.md

 Networking and disk I/O can see significant performance gains

 Process
-- program in exeuction, instructions, user data, system data, CPU, memory, address space, disk, network I/O
+- program in execution, instructions, user data, system data, CPU, memory, address space, disk, network I/O

 Thread
 - smallest unit of execution in a process. has thread-private state but also can access process-shared state
 - shared state is guarded by various programming constructs

 Concurrency
-- doing multiple things at once using time sharing
+- doing multiple things at once using time-sharing

 Parallelism
 - doing multiple things at once by using multiple workers